marbort/TavolaPeriodica/README.md

 # TavolaPeriodica
-INtercative periodic table with pictures of each element.
+Interactive periodic table with pictures of each element.